 KLM Royal Dutch Airlines Boeing 747-400

-Even KLM, the airline that writes about “4 good reasons to love the Boeing 747” on its blog, is in the process of slowly phasing out its 747s.
+Even KLM, the airline that writes about “4 good reasons to love the Boeing 747” on its blog, is in the process of slowly phasing out its 747s, planning to retire all of them by 2021.
 At the moment, KLM has a fleet of more than 10 Boeing 747-400s (including “combis”) left, though.

-In 2018, the blue 747 can regularly be flown from Amsterdam to:
+In 2019, the blue 747 can regularly be flown between Amsterdam and:

-- The Americas: Chicago, Houston (until March 24, 2018), Los Angeles, Mexico City, New York JFK, Paramaribo, San Francisco, Toronto, Willemstad (Curacao)
+- The Americas: Chicago, Los Angeles, Mexico City, New York JFK, Paramaribo, San Francisco, Toronto, Willemstad (Curacao)

 - Asia: Hong Kong, Seoul

 - Africa: Nairobi

 Korean Air Boeing 747-400 & 747-8i